 Price per month for ‘Konstruktørforeningen's unemployment insurance fund – a part of FTFa’

-Membership without early retirement contributions
+Membership fees, not including early retirement contributions

 - Students: Free

-Membership with early retirement contributions
+Membership fees, including early retirement contributions

-On early retirement
+Receiving early retirement pay

 The membership fee is tax deductible